Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Colostomy surgery may be needed to treat several different diseases and conditions.
 These include:

 In some cases, a surgeon may need to make a permanent colostomy.
 For instance, this may be advised if cancer is the cause and the rectum must be removed.
-Or if there is a failure of the rectal muscles that control pooping.
+Or it may be advised if there is a failure of the rectal muscles that control bowel movements.

 A colostomy won't change the way your digestive system works.
 Normally, after you chew and swallow your food, it goes through your esophagus, or swallowing tube, into your stomach.

 From there, it travels to your small intestine and then to your large intestine, or colon.
-Hours or days later, the indigestible residue leaves the storage area of your rectum through your anus, as poop.
-Poop typically stays loose and liquid during its passage through the upper colon.
+Hours or days later, the indigestible residue leaves the storage area of your rectum through your anus, as stool.
+Stool typically stays loose and liquid during its passage through the upper colon.
 There, water is absorbed from it.
-So the poop gets firmer as it nears the rectum.
+So the stool gets firmer as it nears the rectum.

 The ascending colon goes up the right side of your body.
-The poop here is liquid and somewhat acidic, and it contains digestive enzymes.
+The stool here is liquid and somewhat acidic, and it contains digestive enzymes.
 The transverse colon goes across your upper abdomen.
 And the descending and sigmoid colon go down the left side of your body to your rectum.
-In the left colon, the poop becomes progressively less liquid, less acidic, and contains fewer enzymes.
+In the left colon, the stool becomes progressively less liquid, less acidic, and contains fewer enzymes.

-Where your colon is interrupted by the colostomy determines how irritating to the skin your poop output will be.
-The more liquid the poop, the more acidic.
+Where your colon is interrupted by the colostomy determines how irritating to the skin your stool output will be.
+The more liquid the stool, the more acidic.
 And the more important it will be to protect your abdominal skin after a colostomy.

 Getting a colostomy marks a big change in your life, but the surgery itself is not complex.
 It will be done under general anesthesia, so you will be asleep and feel no pain.
 A colostomy may be done as open surgery, with one main cut.
 Or it may be done laparoscopically, with several tiny cuts.

 As with any surgery, the main risks for anesthesia are breathing problems and poor reactions to medicines.
-A colostomy carries other surgical risks:
+A colostomy carries other surgical risks, such as:

 After surgery, risks include:

-If the colostomy surgery is not done as an emergency procedure, your healthcare team will give you specific presurgery instructions about diet and medicines.
-Follow all presurgery directions and contact your healthcare provider if you have questions.
+If the colostomy surgery is not done as an emergency procedure, your care team will give you specific presurgery instructions about diet and medicines.
+Follow all presurgery directions and contact your doctor if you have questions.

 Depending on why you need a colostomy, it will be made in one of four parts of the colon: ascending, transverse, descending, or sigmoid.